markNZed/processism-react-three/storyboard.md

 ### 1.2.1.
 Objective
 Overview of this presentation
 ### 1.2.2.
 Animation
-Text: "A visual language for processism"
+Text: "A visual language for process philosophy"
 ### 1.2.3.
 Narration
-WWelcome to this animated journey into processism.
-While processism has been around for a long time, it’s not widely recognized in Western culture.
-Unlike essentialism—the idea that things have a fixed, unchanging core or essence—processism focuses on how everything is constantly evolving and interconnected.
+WWelcome to this animated journey into process philosophy.
+While process philosophy has been around for a long time, it’s not widely recognized in Western culture.
+Unlike essentialism—the idea that things have a fixed, unchanging core or essence—process philosophy focuses on how everything is constantly evolving and interconnected.

-Our culture tends to lean toward essentialist thinking, making the perspective of processism feel unfamiliar.
+Our culture tends to lean toward essentialist thinking, making the perspective of process philosophy feel unfamiliar.
 But through this presentation, we aim to help you explore this different way of understanding the world, one that emphasizes change and relationships over static definitions.

-We’ll be creating a visual language to explain the key concepts of processism.
+We’ll be creating a visual language to explain the key concepts of process philosophy.
 While this language might seem abstract at first, we’ll ground it with real-life examples to make the ideas easier to grasp.
 As you watch, we encourage you to reflect on how these ideas might apply to your own life and the world around you.

 # 2. Section: Relations and Processes
 ## 2.1.
 Objective